jimmykobe1171/south-mysqlndb/README.md

 south-mysqlndb
 ==============

-south database adapter for mysqlndb
+South database adapter for mysqlndb

 What does this package do ?
 -------------------------